1. Recharge - and keep recharging

 If the red slider appears or the screen dims, keep pressing until the Apple logo appears.

-A blank screen may mean that the iPhone is switched on, but the display is not working.
+A blank screen may mean that the iPad is switched on, but the display is not working.
 In this situation forcing a restart may jolt it back into action.

 - Press and hold the Sleep/Wake button until the power off slider appears